Adventure (Yoasobi song)

 "Adventure" (アドベンチャー, Adobenchā) is a song by Japanese duo Yoasobi from their third EP, The Book 3 (2023).
-It was released as a single on February 15, 2023, by Sony Music Entertainment Japan.
+It was released as a single on February 15, 2023, through Sony Music Entertainment Japan.
 Written by Ayase, the song is a theme for 2023 Universal Studios Japan's campaign Unibaru, based on Nagi's short story Lens Goshi no Kirameki o.
 Its accompanying music video, showing an animated girl dancing in the theme park, premiered on March 11.
 Commercially, "Adventure" peaked at number 48 on the Oricon Combined Singles Chart and number 30 on the Billboard Japan Hot 100.

 Background and release

 On October 19, 2022, Yoasobi announced a collaboration with Universal Studios Japan to write and sing a theme for the student support campaign called Unibaru in 2023, based on the novel that won the contest held by the campaign, under the theme "unforgettable memories in school age at the [USJ] park".
 Lens Goshi no Kirameki o (レンズ越しの煌めきを), written by Nagi, won the contest.
 The theme park released the 2023 advertisement for Unibaru on January 26, 2023, featuring Yoasobi's new song titled "Adventure".
 Since February 1, the song was played at Hollywood Dream – The Ride venue in the theme park.

 The full-length version of the song was aired for the first time on the radio show Rock Kids 802 on February 9.
 Three days later, Yoasobi revealed the cover artwork and the teaser video for "Adventure", announcing to be available for digital music and streaming platforms on February 15.
 Created by Kouhei Kadowaki, the cover artwork features an illustration of confetti in front of Universal Studios Japan's gate.
 The teaser video shows Ikura's voice reading passages from the based stories in front of the blurred background of the theme park.
 Later, "Adventure" was included on the duo's third EP The Book 3, which was released on October 4.
 The English version was released on February 16, 2024, a day after the first anniversary, and included on their third English-language EP E-Side 3.